SovereignCloudStack/docs/contributor-docs/operations/tests/test-implementation-guide.md

 – it will force you to write modules that are easy to test.

-Divide conformance tests scripts into smaller, loosely coupled units, i.e., functions that serve one purpose.
+Divide conformance tests scripts into smaller, loosely coupled units, i.e., functions that serve one purpose each.
-Pass externally retrieved data as function arguments instead of hardcoding the calls to the retrieval functions inside a function.
+Use the [*dependency injection*][wiki-di] technique, i.e., pass externally retrieved data as function arguments instead of hardcoding the calls to the retrieval functions inside a function.
 Avoid logging calls deep down in the call hierarchy and use explicit return values or raise exceptions, instead.
 Here is an abstract example of a conformance test which does exactly that: